-Some say that visiting Albania is as close as you'll get to travelling back in time.
-Until the dissolution of the People's Republic of Albania, it was rare that foreigners had a chance to visit this mystery-shrouded country.
-Since the borders opened in 1991, anyone visiting Albania quickly realizes that this is a very special place.
-Unlike nearby Croatia, Albania has remained undiscovered by mass tourism setting it apart from other destinations.
-People in many isolated areas are still filled with excitement and curiosity to see visitors in their villages, especially those travelling by bicycle.
+Unlike nearby Croatia, Albania has remained undiscovered by mass tourism, setting it apart from other destinations.
+People in more isolated, rural areas remain excited and curious to see visitors in their villages—especially those travelling by bicycle.
 You will be welcomed with open arms and warm, sincere hospitality.

 Size: 11,100 sq mi/28,748 sq km - slightly smaller than Maryland

 National tourist office: www.albaniantourism.com